salatfreak/pyromaniac/docs/components-stdlib.md

 Recursively wraps dicts and lists to allow access to dict members via dot notation.

-When encountering non-existent array or dict keys a *Nothing* object will be returned that in turn returns itself when indexed.
+When encountering non-existent array or dict keys, a *Nothing* object will be returned that in turn returns itself when indexed.
 The *Nothing* object is falsy and therefore allows specifying default values using `or DEFAULT`.